johntango/Assistants_MultiAgents/README.md

 ### Assistants

 The first row is for the Assistant.
 Click Create Assistant to create a new Assistant (after the first time you can just use List to load an existing Assistant) You should see the Assistant_ID in the output

+### Multi-Assistants - we now have an "AgentMaker" assistant that will create new Assistants but also wrap them up as Tools/Functions that the Control Agent can call.
+So in this case you send a message "Create Agent named XXX that is an expert on YYY" to the Control Asssistant.
+It will then trigger the AgentMaker Assistant to create a new Assistant and add it to the Function list.
+This means that the LLM can create Agents/Assistants for itself and then execute them.
+(This is a big deal)

 ### Files